 In the Old and New Testaments, whippings were a common punishment.
 The whips were most often made with leather with little bits of metal or bone tied onto the ends.
 This shredded the skin and made whipping even more painful.
-For a serious crime, the criminal was given 40 lashes minus one.
+For a serious crime, the criminal was given forty lashes minus one.
 Some did not live through the scourgings.
 I would imagine there was a terrible problem with infection afterward as well.

 Paul and Silas were similarly beaten with rods on their back in Acts 16:20 -24.
 In 2 Corinthians 11:25, he states that he was beaten with rods on three occasions.

 John the Baptist was beheaded by command of Herod Antipas.
-John was beheaded for calling Herod on his sin of taking his brother's wife.
+John was beheaded for calling out Herod for his sin of taking his brother's wife.
 The Apostle James, brother of Apostle John, was beheaded in Acts 12:2.
 Beheading was most often done with a sword.

-Many times we find in the Bible that once a person has been killed in war, his head is cut off.
-This happened after David killed Goliath (1 Sam.
-17:51).
+Many times we find in the Bible that once a person was killed in war, his head was cut off.
+This happened after David killed Goliath (1 Samuel 17:51).
 King Saul also had his head cut off by the Philistines the day after his death on the battlefield.